VWO Testing

 Niti Sharma

-Niti Sharma I'm a chai fanatic and a paranoid parent to a spunky toddler.
-When I'm not copyediting or working on marketing projects, I love to spend my time reading, looking out of the window, and scribbling notes in my diary.
+Niti Sharma I've worked as a writer and editor in the B2B SaaS space for over 6 years.
+I read and write on all things CRO and experience optimization.
+I'm a chai fanatic and a paranoid parent.
+When I'm not copyediting or working on marketing projects, I love to spend my time reading.
 Besides B2B content, my passion lies in modern, behavioral astrology.
 I'm a dreamer and wish to write stories for children someday :)

 Share